basemind-ai/gateway/README.md

 -   `docker compose up --build` to build and start all microservices.
 -   `docker compose up --build <service-name>` to build and start a single service.

-Note: ass `--detach` to run docker compose in the background.
+Note: add `--detach` to run docker compose in the background.

-### TaskFile

-We use [taskfile](https://taskfile.dev/) to manage local commands.

-1. Install [taskfile](https://taskfile.dev/) on your machine.
-2. Execute one of the defined commands.

-### pre-commit

-We use [pre-commit](https://pre-commit.com/) to orchestrate linting and formatting.

-1. Install [pre-commit](https://pre-commit.com/) on your machine.
-2. install the pre-commit hooks by executing `pre-commit install` in the repository root.

-#### pre-commit commands

--   `pre-commit autoupdate` to update the hooks.
--   `pre-commit run --all-files` to execute against all files in the repository.

-Note: do the above commands often.

 ### Development Database

-We use Postgres as our database, to bring up the database for local development, execute `docker compose up db`.
+We use Postgres as our database, to bring up the database for local development, execute `task db:up`.

 ### SQLC